anuj-git1412/oci-ag-mcp-server/README.md

 The Oracle Access Governance MCP Server exposes Access Governance (AG) capabilities as MCP tools, enabling secure interaction from MCP-compatible clients (e.g., Claude, custom clients etc.).

 It integrates with OCI IAM (Identity Domains) using OAuth 2.0 (OIDC) to authenticate MCP clients.
-All tool executions require a valid token issued by OCI IAM.

 ### Flow
+1. A client (user or agent) sends a request to the MCP server
+2. If unauthenticated, the request is redirected via OIDC/OAuth proxy to OCI IAM
-1. User authenticates via OCI IAM (OIDC)
+3. The user authenticates with OCI IAM
+4. OCI IAM issues tokens, which are validated by the proxy/MCP layer
-2. MCP server receives an access/ID token
+5. MCP server establishes its own session or issues an MCP-specific token
-3. Token is validated
-4. Authenticated requests are allowed to invoke MCP tools
-5. Server uses client credentials flow to call OCI AG APIs
+6. Client uses MCP-issued session/token for subsequent requests

 ---